hai-vr/documentation/docs/products/prefabulous/universal/haixt-generate-blendshapes-for-face-tracking-extensions.md

 :::warning
 If you use FaceTra Shape Creator, you do not need this component as this feature already exists within FaceTra Shape Creator.

-However, you will still need the [HaiXT Face Tracking Extensions](./haixt-face-tracking-extensions) component.
+However, on the VRChat platform, you will still need the [HaiXT Face Tracking Extensions](../vrchat/haixt-face-tracking-extensions) component.
 :::

 ## How to use